 Women face persistent barriers in labor markets mainly because of discrimination and culturally entrenched ideas about gender roles.
 Globally, over 2.7 billion women are legally restricted from having the same choice of jobs as men, according to research from the World Bank Group’s Women, Business and the Law 2018 report.

-Companies that invest in women’s employment gain an important competitive advantage, because they reach a wider talent pool, realize enhanced productivity and improved staff retention.
+If women participated in the global economy at the same rate as men, economic output could rise by as much as a third.
+Companies that invest in women’s employment gain an important competitive advantage because they reach a wider talent pool, realize enhanced productivity, and improve staff retention.
 Better jobs for women lead to higher income levels and more decision-making influence.
-That has broader societal effects, increasing household spending on children’s nutrition, health and education.
+That has broader societal effects, increasing household spending on children’s nutrition, health, and education.

 The IFC-ILO Better Work program is focused on improving working conditions in the garment industry—a key employer for women in developing countries.
-The program supports factories in adopting adequate labor standards while also partnering with global brands to improve social sustainability through their supply chains.
 Bringing together local enterprises, retail buyers, governments, and workers’ and employers’ organizations, Better Work strives to improve labor standards, reduce the incidence of sexual harassment, and thereby, promote competitiveness.

 IFC's Women on Boards program is building capacity, raising awareness, and expanding the discussion about gender diversity on boards in emerging markets and developing countries.